Basis-set correction based on density-functional theory: Rigorous framework for a one-dimensional model: Acknowledgements

 \section{Acknowledgements}

-We thank Louis Garrigue, Paola Gori-Giorgi, Pierre-Francois Loos, and Mi-Song Dupuy for comments on the manuscript.
+We thank \'Eric Canc\`es, Louis Garrigue, Paola Gori-Giorgi, Muhammad Hassan, Antoine Levitt, Pierre-Francois Loos, and Mi-Song Dupuy for useful comments on the manuscript.
+We particularly thank \'Eric Canc\`es for pointing out to us the appropriate space ${\cal V}$ of potentials to consider and Antoine Levitt for giving us the correct definition of the space $H_\text{per}^1(\Omega_a^2, \mathbb{C})$.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme Grant agreement No. 810367 (EMC2).